Exempt School [Home School] Program

 General Information

-Parents (or legal guardians) may educate their child at home by electing not to meet State approval or accreditation requirements (Section 79-1601 R.R.S.).
-In Nebraska, “home schools” are referred to as exempt schools and are considered non-approved or non-accredited schools.
-By filing for and receiving exempt status, parents are electing not to have their child attend a school that meets State approval and accreditation requirements while also complying with the mandatory school attendance law (Section 79-201 R.R.S.).
+By filing for and receiving exempt status, the parent, legal guardian, or educational decision maker are electing not to have their child attend a school that meets State approval or accreditation requirements while also complying with the mandatory school attendance law (Section 79-201 R.R.S.).

-- Rule 13 is the rule governing the procedures and standards for parents (or legal guardians) filing for an exemption.
+- Rule 13 is the rule governing the procedures and standards for filing for an exemption.

 - Frequently Asked Questions (FAQs)